Introduction

 • The LLaMA models, which outperform GPT-3, are a welcome alternative to previous open-source models like OPT and BLOOM, which are said to underperform GPT-3.

-• Below are some of the methods LLaMA uses to improve performance and outpace recent LLMs; the smallest (7B) model is on par with GPT-3 on many language tasks.
+• Below are some of the architectural design decision LLaMA used to improve performance and outpace recent LLMs; the smallest (7B) model is on par with GPT-3 on many language tasks.

 • The LLaMA architecture adopts four architectural modifications compared to the original Transformer: